5 Surprising Benefits of Blogging

 3. Blogging allows your audience to connect with you

 A blog is a great way to connect with people.
-While it’s very different than texting and automatic communication, it can start a conversation and can lead to lasting friendships.
+While it’s very different than podcasting, blogging is a way to express yourself and can start a conversation that may lead to lasting friendships.

-I recently was reviewing some of my old blog posts from last year and I saw a thoughtful comment written by someone who recently became a client of mine.
+I recently was reviewing some of my old blog posts from last year and I saw a thoughtful comment written by someone who later on became a client.

 It may have taken 10 months, but that initial connection came from her blog post comment saying how helpful and thoughtful my post was.
 This thoughtful comment and interaction developed into a friendship, and ultimately an opportunity to work together.